ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     ![](images/vsi-private-network-ordering.png)

-2. Click tick box to accept the Third-Party service agreements.
+3. Click tick box to accept the Third-Party service agreements.
-3. Click **Provision**
+4. Click **Provision**
-4. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
+5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
-5. Make note of the *Private IP address* of the VSI for a later step.
+6. Make note of the *Private IP address* of the VSI for a later step.
-6. Verify access to the VSI via the IBM Cloud private network using `ping` and `SSH` from your local workstation over the VPN.
+7. Verify access to the VSI via the IBM Cloud private network using `ping` and `SSH` from your local workstation over the VPN.

    ```
    ping <VSI Private IP Address>
    SSH root@<VSI Private IP Address>
    ```

-### Adding a user VLAN to the VRA
+## Adding VLAN to the VRA
-A private VLAN and IP Subnet will have been automatically provisioned by IBM Cloud for the virtual server and you will now route this via the VRA to create the secure private network.
+A private VLAN and primary IP Subnet will have been automatically provisioned by IBM Cloud for the virtual server and you will now route this via the VRA to create the secure private network.

 1. Proceed to the Gateway Details for the VRA via the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
 Locate the **Associate a VLAN** section on the lower half of the page.
 The drop down box, ‘Select VLAN’ should be enabled and the newly provisioned VLAN can be selected.

     ![](images/Gateway-Associate-VLAN.png)

     If no eligible VLAN is shown, the VSI has been created on a different frontend customer router to the VRA.
 This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router as the VRA and for this VLAN to be deleted.{tip}

 2. Click **Associate** to tell IBM Cloud that the IP routing for this VLAN will now be manged by this VRA.

     Initial VLAN association may take a couple of minutes to complete.
 Once completed the VLAN should be shown under the **Associated VLANs** heading.
 At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the IBM Cloud Private network.
 The status of VLAN will be shown as *Bypassed*.{tip}

 3. Select **Actions** in the right hand column, then **Route VLAN** to route the VLAN/Subnet via the VRA.
-This will take a few minutes, where upon a screen refresh will show it is Routed.
+This will take a few minutes.
+A screen refresh will show it is Routed.
 4. Select the [VLAN name](https://control.bluemix.net/network/vlans/) to view the VLAN details.
 The provisioned VSI can be seen as well as the assigned Primary IP Subnet.
 Make a note of the Private VLAN ID <nnnn> (1199 in this example) as this will be used in a later step.
 6. Select the [subnet}(https://control.bluemix.net/network/subnets) to see the IP subnet details.
 Make a note of the subnet Network, Gateway addresses and CIDR (/26) as these are required for further VRA configuration.

     64 Primary IP addresses are provisioned on the private network and it may require selecting page 2 or 3 to find the required entries.{tip}

-At this time the VSI is now inaccessible via the private or management networks as the internal VRA routing for this subnet has not been configured.
-A ping of the VSI should timeout if the VLAN has been successfully associated with the VRA and IP traffic for the subnet routed to the VRA.{tip}
+7. Validate the that the subnet/VLAN is routed to the VRA and the VSI is not accessible via the management network from your workstation.

+    `ping <VSI Private IP Address>`

 The additional work to configure the enclosure and routing is now performed directly on the VRA via SSH.